Spike433/ferDIPL/strategy/README.md

 ## You can only add extra subjects and write them off on 2nd and 3nd semestar

-Oterwise you will be chared and won't be able to remove them because your complete structure (not by semester) isn't satisfied
+Oterwise you will be charged and won't be able to remove them because your complete ects study structure (not by semester, WHOLE) isn't satisfied

 # Greedy method